This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

 Sugar: you can use any kind of sugar you like in this recipe.
-Granulated or golden caster will work just as well (you won’t notice much difference in the pannekaken batter or compote).
+Granulated or golden caster will work just as well (you won’t notice much difference in the pannekaker batter or compote).
 Alternatively, opt for soft light brown sugar for a more caramel flavour.

-Berries: I love my pannekaken with a raspberry compote, but you can use whatever berries you like.
+Berries: I love my pannekaker with a raspberry compote, but you can use whatever berries you like.
 I tend to go for what is in season if I am using fresh.
 However, frozen work really well too (and are much more affordable).
 Strawberries, blueberries, blackberries, pitted cherries or mixed berries are all delicious.
-Alternatively, Bonne Maman has a lovely cherry compote - or you could add a spoonful of warm jam if you want a super quick cheat’s version.
+Alternatively, Bonne Maman has a lovely cherry compote – or you could add a spoonful of warm jam if you want a super quick cheat’s version.
 If serving to adults, cherries in kirsch feel very luxurious.

-Toppings: just like British pancakes you can try all sorts of toppings with these pannekaken.
+Toppings: just like British pancakes you can try all sorts of toppings with these pannekaker.
 Nutella is a firm favourite of mine, so is Lotus Biscoff, my easy homemade pistachio cream or easy lemon curd for a zesty twist.
 You can also serve with a drizzle of maple syrup or runny honey, if you prefer.

-Here's how to make delicious Pannekaken:
+Here’s how to make delicious Pannekaker:

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

 ONE: Make the raspberry coulis: tip the raspberries into a medium-sized saucepan.
-Add the caster sugar, lemon zest and 1 tablespoon water.
+Add the caster sugar, lemon zest and 1 tbsp water.
 Place over a low-medium heat and slowly bring to the boil, stirring occasionally until the sugar dissolves.

 TWO: Once simmering, reduce the heat and cook gently for about 5 minutes – or until the raspberries have softened.
 Remove the raspberries from the heat and add lemon juice, to taste.
 Adjust the sweetness, if necessary.
 Pour into a bowl and set aside.